-- Antenna should have 50 Ω impedance, V.S.W.R less then 3:1, recommended 2:1 on operating bands in deployment geographical area. - Follow the recommendations of the antenna producer for correct antenna installation and deployment (PCB layout and matching circuitry). - Antenna should have built in DC resistor to ground to get proper Antenna detection functionality.
+- Antenna should have 50 Ω impedance, V.S.W.R less then 3:1, recommended 2:1 on operating bands in deployment geographical area. - Follow the recommendations of the antenna producer for correct antenna installation and deployment (PCB layout and matching circuitry). - \square Antenna should have built in DC resistor to ground to get proper Antenna detection functionality.

-2.2 Design Guidelines for Layout
+2.2 Design guidelines for layout

-The following design guidelines must be met for optimal integration of LEON-G100 / LEON-G200 modules on the final application board.
+The following design guidelines must be met for optimal integration of LEON-G1 series modules on the final application board.